 When we interviewed Kay Temple for a future issue of American Llama we asked her to list her most important herdsires and Doolittle was the first name that came to mind.
 In The History and Philosophy of Patterson Llamas, written in 1994, Kay described him this way, "Doolittle looked white but was what is now called a very dilute appaloosa.
 He had 'Dagwood Bumstead' sprouts of wool over his eyes, on top of his head, and fringe on his ears.
 The most prepotent sire of all and kingpin of the breed, Doolittle put wool on all of his 311 offspring. "

 He passed away young, at just 8 years of age, but not before making a lasting mark on the llama industry.
 His son Eclipse would go on to produce 336 offspring.
 Other prolific herdsires include: Doc PL, Doofus, Mr. Mcgoo, John L Lewis, and The Professor.

-To read more about Kay's journey with llamas stay tuned for issue four of American Llama Magazine, coming in March.
+To read more about Kay's journey with llamas be sure to check out issue five of American Llama Magazine, arriving September 2020